What is CM/ECF?

 Q: Where can I get instructions for opening a New Civil Case?

 A: You can obtain detailed instructions on Opening a New Civil Case from our CM/ECF Resources page.
-Please visit http://www.flsd.uscourts.gov/CMECF/ to view or download our New Civil Case Opening Guide.
+Please visit http://www.flsd.uscourts.gov/CMECF/ and click on the User Information link to view or download our Electronic Civil Case Opening Guide.
 Also refer to the CM/ECF Format for Adding Parties for Attorneys manual prior to opening your new civil case.

 Q: How are documents prepared?